thor2002ro/unraid_kernel/Documentation/admin-guide/sysctl/kernel.rst

 numa_balancing
 ==============

-Enables/disables and configure automatic page fault based NUMA memory balancing.
+Enables/disables and configures automatic page fault based NUMA memory balancing.
 Memory is moved automatically to nodes that access it often.
-The value to set can be the result to OR the following,
+The value to set can be the result of ORing the following,

 = =================================
-0x0 NUMA_BALANCING_DISABLED
+0 NUMA_BALANCING_DISABLED
-0x1 NUMA_BALANCING_NORMAL
+1 NUMA_BALANCING_NORMAL
-0x2 NUMA_BALANCING_MEMORY_TIERING
+2 NUMA_BALANCING_MEMORY_TIERING
 = =================================

 Or NUMA_BALANCING_NORMAL to optimize page placement among different